SkylineCommunications/dataminer-docs/release-notes/General/General_Feature_Release_10.4/General_Feature_Release_10.4.12.md

 ## Highlights

-- DataMiner Agent will no longer restart when an SLProtocol process crashes [ID 40335]
+- [DataMiner Agent will no longer restart when an SLProtocol process crashes [ID 40335]](#dataminer-agent-will-no-longer-restart-when-an-slprotocol-process-crashes-id-40335)

 ## New features